Research of the Institute

 Our goal: An integral scientific understanding of chemical processes in the Earth System from molecular to global scales.

-The Institute consists of four scientific departments and additonal research groups.
+The Institute consists of five scientific departments and additonal research groups.
 Current research at the Max Planck Institute for Chemistry in Mainz aims at an integral understanding of chemical processes in the Earth system, particularly in the atmosphere and biosphere.
 Our scientists explore the interactions of the climate, ocean, and atmospheric systems from geologic to annual time scales.
 Investigations address a wide range of interactions between air, water, soil, life and climate in the course of Earth history up to today´s human-driven epoch, the Anthropocene.

 Scientists conduct laboratory experiments, collect samples and record measurement data during field campaigns utilizing airplanes, ships, and vehicles.
 The practical work is complemented with mathematical models that simulate chemical, physical, and biological processes from molecular to global scales.
 One of the major goals is to find out how air pollution, including reactive trace gases and aerosols, affect the atmosphere, biosphere, climate, and public health.